Neural Network Research to Predict Gap Risk for Financial Assets

 • Having experimented with additional convo and FC layers in this network, I conclude convo layers learn quickly and thoroughly, possibly so much these can overfit.
 The lion share of the learning relies on these layers.
 Trying to shift this learning to the fully connected layers yields low R^2 results.
 For example, since in general the SSIM inputs-to-Layer Feature maps is >60% for convo layers and 25% for FC layers, and in order to balance more evenly the learning between these two layers, I took an extreme scenario where optimizer’s learning rate of convo layers is set to 0.0000001 and that for fully connected layers to 0.1.
 The objective was to observe if an evaluation R^2 followed an SSIM FC increase.
 Both train and evaluation R^2 dropped significantly.
 In particular, when the SSIM_FC spikes, it leads to a major drop in training R^2.
 On this basis I think of this network where the convo layers learns complex patterns and the FC layers serves as an offset.
 The challenge is the combination of these layers and the SSIMs achieved, help us generalize.

 • The objective is to increase the SSIM of FC layers whilst not overfitting with too high SSIM of Convo layers.
-Using a simpler model (see mlflow results)
+I use a simpler model (see mlflow results).

 • I find SSIM Convo > 60% with SSIM FC > 50% produce evaluation R^2 >65% (fixed precision float16) and 70% at float32, eval MAE 0.108.
 Unfortunately, higher traininig R^2 leads to overfitting and reduces the generalization of the model for the pair Train with CFG – Evaluation with RC.
 Recall this pair is an outlier, in that its SSIM Input-Evaluation dataset is relatively high =0.65 but the DTW Distance is large = 2020.